How to deal with mortgage arrears

 Reduce your outgoings

-You may be able to pay less each month towards your mortgage or other bills.
+You may be able to pay less each month towards your mortgage and household bills.

 Mortgage payment breaks